serokell/serokell-util/serokell-style.md

 Some clarifications:

-1. Use 2 spaces indentation for export list, like in all other cases.
+1. Use 2-space indentation for export list.
-2. You can split export list into sections or just write all as single section.
+2. You can split export list into sections or just write everything in one section.
 3. It is strongly advised to sort each section alpabetically.
-However, within each section, classes, data types and type aliases should be written before functions.
+However, within each section, classes, data types and type aliases _should_ be written before functions.

 ### Imports